jboss-developer/jboss-eap-quickstarts/wsba-participant-completion-simple/README.md

 Test success:

-    11:41:02,386 INFO  [stdout] (management-handler-threads - 6) Starting 'testSuccess'.
+    INFO  [stdout] (management-handler-threads - 6) Starting 'testSuccess'.
 This test invokes a WS within a BA.
 The BA is later closed, which causes the WS call to complete successfully.
-    11:41:02,386 INFO  [stdout] (management-handler-threads - 6) [CLIENT] Creating a new Business Activity 11:41:02,386 INFO  [stdout] (management-handler-threads - 6) [CLIENT] Beginning Business Activity (All calls to Web services that support WS-BA wil be included in this activity)
+    INFO  [stdout] (management-handler-threads - 6) [CLIENT] Creating a new Business Activity INFO  [stdout] (management-handler-threads - 6) [CLIENT] Beginning Business Activity (All calls to Web services that support WS-BA wil be included in this activity)
-    11:41:02,927 INFO  [stdout] (management-handler-threads - 6) [CLIENT] invoking addValueToSet(1) on WS
-    11:41:03,233 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] invoked addValueToSet('1')
+    INFO  [stdout] (management-handler-threads - 6) [CLIENT] invoking addValueToSet(1) on WS INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] invoked addValueToSet('1')
-    11:41:03,233 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Enlisting a participant into the BA 11:41:03,336 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Invoking the back-end business logic 11:41:03,336 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare the backend resource and if successful notify the coordinator that we have completed our work
+    INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Enlisting a participant into the BA INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Invoking the back-end business logic INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare the backend resource and if successful notify the coordinator that we have completed our work
-    11:41:03,337 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare successful, notifying coordinator of completion
-    11:41:03,660 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) SetParticipantBA.confirmCompleted('true')
-    11:41:03,660 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Participant.confirmCompleted('true') (This tells the participant that compensation information has been logged and that it is safe to commit any changes.)
+    INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare successful, notifying coordinator of completion INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Participant.confirmCompleted('true') (This tells the participant that compensation information has been logged and that it is safe to commit any changes.)
-    11:41:03,660 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Commit the backend resource (e.g. commit any changes to databases so that they are visible to others)
+    INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Commit the backend resource (e.g. commit any changes to databases so that they are visible to others)
-    11:41:03,779 INFO  [stdout] (management-handler-threads - 6) [CLIENT] Closing Business Activity (This will cause the BA to complete successfully)
+    INFO  [stdout] (management-handler-threads - 6) [CLIENT] Closing Business Activity (This will cause the BA to complete successfully)
-    11:41:04,330 INFO  [stdout] (TaskWorker-2) [SERVICE] Participant.close (The participant knows that this BA is now finished and can throw away any temporary state)
+    INFO  [stdout] (TaskWorker-2) [SERVICE] Participant.close (The participant knows that this BA is now finished and can throw away any temporary state)

 Test cancel:

-    11:41:04,721 INFO  [stdout] (management-handler-threads - 5) Starting 'testCancel'.
+    INFO  [stdout] (management-handler-threads - 5) Starting 'testCancel'.
 This test invokes a WS within a BA.
 The BA is later cancelled, which causes these WS call to be compensated.
-    11:41:04,721 INFO  [stdout] (management-handler-threads - 5) [CLIENT] Creating a new Business Activity 11:41:04,721 INFO  [stdout] (management-handler-threads - 5) [CLIENT] Beginning Business Activity (All calls to Web services that support WS-BA will be included in this activity)
+    INFO  [stdout] (management-handler-threads - 5) [CLIENT] Creating a new Business Activity INFO  [stdout] (management-handler-threads - 5) [CLIENT] Beginning Business Activity (All calls to Web services that support WS-BA will be included in this activity)
-    11:41:04,781 INFO  [stdout] (management-handler-threads - 5) [CLIENT] invoking addValueToSet(1) on WS
-    11:41:05,133 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] invoked addValueToSet('1')
+    INFO  [stdout] (management-handler-threads - 5) [CLIENT] invoking addValueToSet(1) on WS INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] invoked addValueToSet('1')
-    11:41:05,134 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Enlisting a participant into the BA 11:41:05,241 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Invoking the back-end business logic 11:41:05,242 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare the backend resource and if successful notify the coordinator that we have completed our work
+    INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Enlisting a participant into the BA INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Invoking the back-end business logic INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare the backend resource and if successful notify the coordinator that we have completed our work
-    11:41:05,242 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare successful, notifying coordinator of completion
-    11:41:05,305 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) SetParticipantBA.confirmCompleted('true')
-    11:41:05,305 INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Participant.confirmCompleted('true') (This tells the participant that compensation information has been logged and that it is safe to commit any changes.)
+    INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Prepare successful, notifying coordinator of completion INFO  [stdout] (http-localhost-127.0.0.1-8080-1) [SERVICE] Participant.confirmCompleted('true') (This tells the participant that compensation information has been logged and that it is safe to commit any changes.)